rentbunk/bunk-full-stack-test/README.md

 There is an open source SpaceX API [https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) where you can get all the launch details, crew, payloads etc for the rockets.

-Please use at these 3 endpoints:
+Please use at least these 3 endpoints:

 ```
 // Get upcoming launch details